spirit-warrior/ammas-tour-2024/README.md

 ---

 It's official.
 Amma is coming to North America in July 2024.

-The plan is to go to all the cities, same as before, except not Dallas and not Atlanta.
-The order of cities is yet to be determined.
-The intention is to start the tour on July 1st and run into the middle of August.
-There will be retreats but no other details have been released.
+- Target date for first program - July 1st
+- Going to all the cities, including Toronto, but not Dallas or Atlanta
+- The order of cities is yet to be determined
+- Four retreats
+  - San Ramon
+  - Los Angeles
+  - New Mexico
+  - Toronto

 </details>